 Hotel Content

-Hotel Content is a central content management tool for hotel and room content used by all clients.
-It collects content from multiple suppliers, then standardizes it into a single, consistent format (descriptions, photos, amenities, room rates, and policies).
-Clients can update content once and publish it across multiple channels, ensuring the information stays accurate, consistent, and easy to manage.
+Hotel Content is a central tool for managing hotel and room content.
+It pulls data from multiple suppliers and standardizes it (descriptions, photos, amenities, rates, and policies) so clients can update once and publish everywhere with consistent, accurate information.

 Campaign management is the process of creating and managing campaigns, where each campaign groups properties into collections with defined benefits, so the right guest perks are applied consistently and can be tracked and controlled.